Soaring temperatures shouldn’t be the only reason you’re reaching for the SPF. Rain or shine, there's plenty of evidence to get you using it every day

 A couple of years ago, the difference between chemical and physical sunscreen came under a lot of debate.
 Dr Coleman says there are pros and cons to both.
 Physical sunscreen is naturally broad spectrum, meaning it protects against both UVA and UVB (make sure your sunscreen says both “UVA/UVB protection” and “broad spectrum” for maximum protection) and protects from the sun as soon as it’s applied, with no wait needed.
 Chemical sunscreen requires about 20 minutes after application before it begins to work, but tends to be thinner and spreads more easily on the skin.
 What’s the main difference, and which offers more protection?
 As Dr Coleman puts it, “Physical sunscreens sit on top of the skin, reflecting the damaging UV rays off it.
 These used to be very thick and white, but have improved enormously to be very cosmetically acceptable.
 Chemical sunscreens contain organic (carbon-based) compounds, which create a chemical reaction and work by changing UV rays into heat, then releasing that heat from the skin.
 Physical sunscreen offers better protection.”

 According to Dr Coleman, we are not using nearly enough product.
 “If you want to achieve the protection on the label, strictly speaking, you would need to apply 2gr cm2 every two hours – almost half a teaspoon.
 Most people use nowhere near that amount.”

-This article originally appeared in the June issue of IMAGE Magazine, on shelves nationwide now.
+This article originally appeared in the June issue of IMAGE Magazine.